mehtaharsh16/daniel.feldroy.com/posts/2009-05-dc-sprints-location-is-changed.md

 title: DC Sprints location is changed!
 ---

-*This was originally posted on blogger [here](https://pydanny.blogspot.com/2009/05/dc-sprints-location-is-changed.html)*.
+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2009/05/dc-sprints-location-is-changed.html)*.Cosi seemed great.

-Cosi seemed great.
 Decent food, internet, pleasant seating.<br /><br />Except they blocked the really useful ports.
 SSH, Git, you name it.<br /><br />So we have switched to the Arlington Central Library, just two blocks away.<br /><br /><a href="http://www.arlingtonva.us/departments/Libraries/about/LibrariesAboutCentral.aspx" rel="nofollow"><span>http://www.arlingtonva.us/departments/Libraries/about/LibrariesAboutCentral.aspx</span></a>

----